 Real Estate Investors – Keeping Their Balance

-There is a great amount of value in learning by experience in most walks of life.
+There is a great amount of value in learning by experience.
 For infants that are unsure how to walk, those first few steps are all the impetus they need to learn how to walk.
 There is no handy guide that an infant reads before learning to walk and no amount of coaching can prepare an infant well enough that they are ready to walk at a moment’s notice.

 Blunders for Newbie Real Estate Investors

-Just as an infant has to learn how to walk, many real estate investors believe that early on in their careers it is advisable to learn by doing and jumping head first into an investment possibility without doing the proper background on the job or the industry to succeed.
+Just as an infant must learn how to walk, many real estate investors believe that early on in their careers it is advisable to learn by doing and jumping headfirst into an investment possibility without doing the proper background on the job or the industry to succeed.
 These initial blunders can discourage some investors, leading them away from the real estate industry as a potential investment industry.

 Finding the Balance through a Mentor

 Indeed, there is a happy medium to these two extremes and much of that medium can be achieved by finding a mentor who has had experience and success in the real estate investment field.
 An advisor can balance the two extremes by offering advice when the time is right to give you background on a situation while still giving you the experience of going through a transaction to fill that educational need.